MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/2-what-is-automated-testing.md

 * **Create a Git-based workflow**
 * **Create unit tests**

 But Mara's the only one on the team who's done any work, although Andy is starting to get involved.
-Unfortunatley, he seems to spend most of his days in meetings.
+Unfortunately, he seems to spend most of his days in meetings.
 Amita, the tester, is busy helping other teams.
 Tim, from ops, hasn't seen any good reason to get involved at all.

 In fact, things are about to change.
 Amita is stressed and frustrated.
 She's stressed because she's helping out other teams as well as working on _Space Game_.
-She's frustrated because she's seeing the same errors with the _Space Game_ web site over and over again, particularly with the leaderboard.
+She's frustrated because she's seeing the same errors with the _Space Game_ web site repeatedly, particularly with the leaderboard.
 They're all regression bugs.
 As Andy and Mara add features to the leaderboard, the existing features break.

 Mara has already taken on the first two issues and has started thinking about the third issue, creating unit tests.
 And it couldn't come at a better time.
 Amita has already pinged Andy and Mara about the problem.
 She wants to know if they'll work with her to improve the code quality and eliminate those bugs.

 **Amita**: Thanks for meeting with me.
 I wanted to see if we can stop breaking the filtering feature on the leaderboard.
 Is there any way we can get more stability?
-I'm pulled in all kinds of directions right now and reporting the same broken functionality over and over on something that should work is driving me crazy!
+I'm pulled in all kinds of directions right now.
+Reporting the same broken functionality over and over on something that should work is driving me crazy!

 **Mara**: I have an idea.
 You've seen the automated pipeline.
 I think we can add unit tests to the automated build.
 Unit testing is about testing a single piece of functionality, like the filtering feature, in isolation.
 We'd catch regression errors before they ever got to you.

 **Andy**: We tried unit testing a while ago but we had trouble keeping the tests up to date so we gave up.
 Part of the problem was that, when the tests failed on the build server, there was no way to know about it.
 Plus, we're pressured for time.
-We'd ignore failed tests and there was nothing in place to keep us honest.
+We'd ignore failed tests and t nothing was in place to keep us honest.

 **Mara**: If we add tests to the Azure Pipelines build, the build will fail if any tests fail.
 That should certainly keep us honest!
-This is something Andy and I could do and it will make life better for you, Amita.
+Andy and I could do this and it will make life better for you, Amita.

 **Amita**: I'm all for an easier life but you're not going to put me out of a job, are you?